TipsyPhiber/tipsyphiber.github.io/README.md

-This was built suing the Chirpy starter.
+This was built using the Chirpy starter.